Mc-Zen/tidy/docs/tidy-guide.typ

 )
 ```
 Since the symbols from `vec.typ` are imported directly into the library (and are accessible through `heymath.vec-add()` and `heymath.vec-subtract()`), we add this file to the root together with the main library file.
 Both files will be internally concatenated for docstring processing.
 The content of `matrix.typ`, however, can only be accessed through `heymath.matrix.` (by the user) and so we place `matrix.typ` at the key `matrix`.
 For nested submodules, write out the complete name "path" for the key.
-As an example, we have added `matrix.solve` -- a module that would be imported within `matrix.typ` -- to the code sample above.
+As an example, we have added `matrix.solve` -- a module that would be imported within `matrix.typ` -- to the code sample above. *It is advised not to change the signature of the help function manually in order to keep consistency between different packages using this features*.

+== Searching

+It is also possible to search the package documentation via the search argument of the help function: \ #raw(lang: "typ", "#tidy.help(search: \"module\")")
+#{
+  set text(size: .8em)
+  pad(x: 5%,
+    box(
+      height: 170pt, clip: true,
+      box(
+        height: 180pt, clip: true,
+        box(tidy.help(search: "module"))
+      )
+    )
+  )
+}

 == Output customization (for end-users)

 The default style for help output should work more or less for light and dark documents but is otherwise not very customizable.
 This is intended to be changed when user-defined types are available in Typst because these would provide the ideal interface for such customization.
-Until then, I do not deem it much sense to provide a temporary solution that need
+Until then, I do not deem it much sense to provide a temporary solution that need.

 == Notes about optimization (for package developers)